GaryClarke/proxy-service/README.md

 # Proxy-Service

-A small Go service that normalizes Apple and Google subscription webhooks into canonical event types and forwards Identify/Track analytics to Twilio Segment.
+A Go service that normalizes Apple and Google subscription webhooks into canonical event types and forwards Identify/Track analytics to Twilio Segment.
 It handles both platforms uniformly.

 > **Why this exists:**
 > - **Learning exercise:** build something real in Go, step by step, and compare the developer experience with PHP/Node.